 d.
 Disciplinary Expulsion.
 Disciplinary Expulsion occurs when the student is permanently withdrawn and separated from the university.
-This status of Disciplinary Expulsion will be shown permanently on the student's academic record, including the transcript.
-Disciplinary Expulsion is noted on the student's transcript by the phrase, "Expulsion" and the date in which the student's expulsion became effective.
-In most instances, the notation of Disciplinary Expulsion will remain on the transcript permanently.
+An expelled student will be permanently barred from enrollment and permanently prohibited from entering any University premises.
+Expulsion may prohibit the student from being admitted to, enrolling at, or entering the campus of another component institution of Texas Tech University System without prior written approval of the institution at which the student wishes to attend or be present.
+An expelled student's good standing is permanently removed.
+Expulsion is permanently noted on the student's transcript (Expulsion: Ineligible to Re-Enroll).
 A student has the ability to petition to remove a Disciplinary Expulsion notation in the following instances: 1) the student is eligible to reenroll in the institution or 2) the Title IX Coordinator or designee determines that good cause exists to remove the notation.
 An administrative hold will be placed on the student's record to prevent future registration.